Charter's $56 billion Time Warner Cable deal to face U.S. scrutiny

 | NEW YORK/WASHINGTON

-The combined company would control a big swath of the cable and Internet markets, marking a huge step toward industry consolidation, long advocated by cable pioneer John Malone, Charter's biggest shareholder.
+The combined company would control a big swath of the cable and Internet markets, marking a huge step towards industry consolidation, long advocated by cable pioneer John Malone, Charter's (CHTR.O) biggest shareholder.

 But before that can happen, the Federal Communications Commission will "look to see how American consumers would benefit if the deal were to be approved," said the agency's chairman, Tom Wheeler.

-The agreement is the latest example of how cable companies are grappling with declining subscriber numbers as viewers shift to cheaper and more flexible streaming services offered by Netflix Inc, Amazon.com Inc, Hulu and others.
+The agreement is the latest example of how cable companies are grappling with declining subscriber numbers as viewers shift to cheaper and more flexible streaming services offered by Netflix Inc (NFLX.O), Amazon.com Inc (AMZN.O), Hulu and others.

-Even premium cable network HBO, owned by Time Warner Cable's former parent, recently started a stand-alone streaming service.
+Even premium cable network HBO (TWX.N), owned by Time Warner Cable's former parent, recently started a stand-alone streaming service.

 Charter and others have been beefing up their higher-margin Internet businesses through consolidation and partnerships to offset TV subscriber losses.